-NOTE: Laws of 1971, Chapter 529, Section 3 reads as follows: "It is the policy of the legislature that the disposal and preservation of public records be controlled exclusively by Minnesota Statutes, Chapter 138 and by this act, thus, no prior, special or general statute shall be construed to authorize or prevent the disposal of public records at a time or in a manner different than prescribed by such chapter or by this act and no general or special statute enacted subsequent to this act shall be construed to authorize or prevent the disposal of public records at a time or in a manner different than prescribed in chapter 138 or in this act unless it expressly exempts such records from the provision of such chapter and this act by specific reference to this section."
+NOTE: Laws of 1971, Chapter 529, Section 3 reads as follows: "It is the policy of the legislature that the disposal and preservation of public records be controlled exclusively by Minnesota Statutes, Chapter 138 and by this act, thus, no prior, special or general statute shall be construed to authorize or prevent the disposal of public records at a time or in a manner different than prescribed by such chapter or by this act and no general or special statute enacted subsequent to this act shall be construed to authorize or prevent the disposal of public records at a time or in this act unless it expressly exempts such records from the provision of such chapter and this act by specific reference to this section."

-Agency or Office 2.
-Division or S Section 3.
-Quantity of R ecords Cubic Feet .
+1. Agency or Office 2.
+Division or Se ction 3.
+Quantity of Records Cubic Feet 4.
 Location of Records 5.
-Laws other than records: M.S.
-138.17 that relate to the destruction or safekeeping of the on this application are accurately described, and nistrative, legal, or fiscal value for this agency.
-N: Under the authority of M.S n this application be destroyed S. 138.17, it is hereby ordered that, except as shown in item 7.
-Authorized Signature (Type name e below) Director, Minnesota Historical Society Date Name Date Legislative or State Auditor Date Title Phone Attorney General Date Exceptions to Destruction.
-(F or use by Records Disposition Panel). ı .
-Description of Records.
-Descri be each record series or type of record separately.
-Number each series, be eginning with "1".
-A. Item No. B. Name of record, form numbers, content, usa duplicate, or microfilmed. ge, arrangement, origin al C. Inclusive Dates
+Laws other than M.S.
+13 records: 8.17 that relate to the destruction or safekeeping of the 6.
+I certify that the records listed on this application are accurately described, and that they have no further administrative, legal, or fiscal value for this agency.
+AUTHORIZATION: Under the authority of M.S.
+138.17, it is hereby ordered that The records listed on this application be destroyed, except as shown in item 7.
+Authorized Signature (Type name below) Director, Minnesota Historio cal Society Date Name Date Legislative or State Auditor Date Title Phone Attorney General Date

+7. Exceptions to Destruction.
+(For use by Records Disposition Panel).

+8. Description of Records.
+Describe each record series or type of record separately.
+Number each series, beginning with "1".
 A. Item No. B. Name of record, form numbers, content, usage, arrangement, original duplicate, or microfilmed.
 C. Inclusive Dates

-dapreate, or interorimed.
+A. Item No. B. Name of record, form numbers, content, usage, arrangement, original duplicate, or microfilmed.
+C. Inclusive Dates

 PR1 (6/97)

-1111 (0/7/)
+I KI (0/27)